DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Turnstile**

 Cloudflare's [Turnstile](https://developers.cloudflare.com/turnstile/) allows [challenges](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/) anywhere on your site.
-It runs in standard browsers, including mobile, and can be used in native apps via WebViews for iOS and Android.
+It runs in standard browsers, including mobile – even native mobile apps – when using _WebView_.
 [Implicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#implicitly-render-the-turnstile-widget) auto-loads on static pages, while [explicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#explicitly-render-the-turnstile-widget) offers control over when and where it appears, ideal for dynamic content or Single-Page Applications (SPAs).
 Learn more about the differences [here](https://developers.cloudflare.com/turnstile/tutorials/implicit-vs-explicit-rendering).

+> _**Note**: While Turnstile can be run in [invisible mode](https://developers.cloudflare.com/turnstile/concepts/widget/#invisible), it is recommended to use [managed mode](https://developers.cloudflare.com/turnstile/concepts/widget/#managed-recommended) for login and signup forms to provide users with a clear indication that an action is taking place.
+Additionally, the Turnstile [Siteverify API](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/) should be triggered when the user clicks the button, initiating the POST request._

 When [integrating on mobile](https://developers.cloudflare.com/turnstile/get-started/mobile-implementation/), address common issues to ensure smooth functionality.